nutanix-cloud-native/opendocs/docs/guides/openshift/install/assisted_installer/assisted.md

     We will add PC, API and APPS Ingress DNS records for lookup by OCP IPI installer.

-    Your OCP cluster's name becomes a subdomain in your DNS zone ``ntnxlab.local``.
+    Your OCP cluster's name becomes a subdomain in your DNS zone ``example.com``.
 All OCP cluster related lookups are located within subdomain.

-      - Main domain -  ``ntnxlab.local``  (can be any domain name but needs to be existing and contactable)
+      - Main domain -  ``example.com``  (can be any domain name but needs to be existing and contactable)
-      - Sub domain - ``xyz.ntnxlab.local`` (xyz is your OCP cluster's name)
+      - Sub domain - ``xyz.example.com`` (xyz is your OCP cluster's name)

     1. Logon to your environment's Windows DNS server

     2. We will add the following entries to DNS server using the two consecutive IPs you found in the previous section

         ``` { .bash .no-copy }
-        10.38.18.219   api.your_ocp_cluster_subdomain.ntnxlab.local
+        10.38.18.219   api.your_ocp_cluster_subdomain.example.com
-        10.38.18.220   *.apps.your_ocp_cluster_subdomain.ntnxlab.local
+        10.38.18.220   *.apps.your_ocp_cluster_subdomain.example.com
         ```

         !!!warning